• Skip to primary navigation

 Hemp protein is derived from the seeds of industrial hemp.
 It is nutritionally superior to protein powders made from soy, pea, or whey.

 Hemp protein cannot be manufactured synthetically.
-The protein found in hemp seed shares over 60% identifying protein fractions with human plasma protein including the enzymes trypsin and chymotrypsin.
+The protein found in hemp seed shares over 60% identity with human plasma protein, including the enzymes trypsin and chymotrypsin.

 This is a 100% natural protein with no additives, no preservatives, and no artificial anything.